IRBLReproduction/FaultExpSuites/README.md

 ### Clone this repository
 * Clone the repository by using the following command.
-(We cloned into the "Suits" directory.)
+(We cloned into the "Suites" directory.)
 > $ sudo apt-get update <br />
 > $ sudo apt-get install git <br />
-> $ git clone https://github.com/irblsensitivity/irblsensitivity.git Suits <br />
+> $ git clone https://github.com/irblsensitivity/irblsensitivity.git Suites <br />

 ### Install python
 * We used python 2.7.
 (If you have python 2.7 in your computer, please skip this section.)